 A common law marriage is different from a couple simply living together.
 In a common law marriage, the partners present themselves as married by such acts as one spouse taking the other’s last name, referring to each other as husband/wife/spouse, or having joint financial accounts.

-North Carolina law does not recognize common law marriages.
+North Carolina law (Chapter 51) does not recognize common law marriages.
 All marriages entered into under state law must involve the couple obtaining a license and having their marriage solemnized by an ordained minister of any religious denomination, by a ceremony recognized by a federally- or state-recognized Native American nation or tribe, or by a magistrate.

 Couples who reside in a state that recognizes common law marriage and enter such a marriage while residing in that state may have their common law marriage recognized by North Carolina upon moving here provided that North Carolina courts can establish the date that the common law marriage began.

-What States Recognize Common-Law Marriage?
+Which States Recognize Common-Law Marriage?

 Today, only a few states and the District of Columbia recognize common law marriage.
 These states include: